La Paz Batchoy, Iloilo

 Truly the Best La Paz Batchoy: Ted’s, deco’s and Netong’s

-While the popularity of the La Paz Batchoy is known all over the country that its accessibility has become more pronounced at literally almost everywhere, there is still no beating the version from where it all started—Ilo-Ilo.
+While the popularity of the La Paz Batchoy, Iloilo is known all over the country that its accessibility has become more pronounced at literally almost everywhere, there is still no beating the version from where it all started—Ilo-Ilo.

 But Ilo-Ilo is a province-wide enough to just be a general location for the best La Paz Batchoy.
 It had to be narrowed down.
 If pinned down to a specific location, we are hard-pressed to point it down to just a single destination—the La Paz Public Market.

 The La Paz Public Market has always been the home to three of the province’s oldest La Paz Batchoy eateries—Deco’s, Ted’s, and Netong’s.
-All three have begun their business since around 1940’s.
+All three have begun their business since around the 1940s.

 While both Deco’s and Ted’s are relatively easy to find given their location in the market and are themselves very popular among the patrons of the place, another old-time favorite is surprisingly more hidden and may require some scouring to find—Netong’s.